Midrange Espresso Machines

 • Dual thermoblocks allow for brewing and steaming without waiting for changeover.

-• PID temperature control over both.
+• PID temperature control for brew and steam

 • No-burn steam wand.